Shikma Bressler: "Black Flag" protests (2020-2021)

 In March 2020, Bressler founded and led the "Black Flag Protests", along with two of her brothers, Yarden and Eyal, and two family friends.
 Following the 2020 Israeli legislative elections, President Reuven Rivlin tasked the chair of the Blue and White party of forming a government.
-Outgoing Knesset chair Yuli Edelstein, refused to give up his position for the new chair in an attempt to prevent the establishment of a committee which would convene to deliberate on removing parliamentary immunity of Prime Minister Benjamin Netanyahu.
+Outgoing Knesset chair Yuli Edelstein, refused to relinquish his position for the new chair in an attempt to prevent the establishment of a committee which would convene to deliberate on removing parliamentary immunity of Prime Minister Benjamin Netanyahu.
 Bressler and two of her brothers initiated protest convoys to the Knesset and protests near the homes of Knesset members and members of the Israel Resilience Party headed by Benny Gantz.
 The protestors began with three demands.
 The first, the election of a new chair of the Knesset after the 3rd elections in a year, while Benny Gantz and the block of parties opposed to the continuation of Netanyahu's rule should be entrusted with the task of forming a government.
 Their second demand was the establishment of Knesset committees with parliamentary supervision, and the third demand was the legislation of an amendment to the basic law pertaining to the formation of a government and regulating government powers so that in the future, a person indicted on criminal charges would not be able to run for Prime Minister.
 The protest movement spread throughout the country and came to be known as "The Black Flag Protest".